cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

        ``{"appId":"MyApp3","programType":"Service","programId":"MySvc1,``
        ``"runnableId":"MyHandler1","statusCode":404,"error":"Runnable: MyHandler1 not found"}]``
    * - Description
-     - Try to get the instances of the Flowlet *MyFlowlet5* in the Flow *MyFlow1* in the Application *MyApp1*, and the Service Handler *MyHandler1* in the User Service *MySvc1* in the Application *MyApp3*, all in the namespace *default*
+     - Try to get the instances of the flowlet *MyFlowlet5* in the flow *MyFlow1* in the Application *MyApp1*, and the Service Handler *MyHandler1* in the User Service *MySvc1* in the Application *MyApp3*, all in the namespace *default*